noqqe/why-openbsd.rocks/content/fact/swapencryption.md

 title: "Swap Encryption"
 ---

-To protect sensitive information such as passwords from leaking on to disk, where they can persist for many years, OpenBSD supports encryption of the swap partition.
-And it's enabled by default!
+To protect sensitive information such as passwords from leaking to disk, where they can persist for many years, OpenBSD supports encryption of the swap partition.
+This is enabled by default!

 ```
 sysctl -w vm.swapencrypt.enable=1